hemmer/mlrVST/README.md

 -------------------------
 - ADSR envelopes for samples (maybe make advanced options).
 - configurable number of channels
-- loop current block only on hold down button
 - Also load MIDI tracks into strips
 - Speed independent pitch control of samples
 - 64 bit version?